isirode/HunspellSQLiteGenerator/DEVELOPER.md

 If you have build issues, make sure you add them as Maven modules, and to use JDK 16 (adopt-openjdk-16).

+You also need to put the .aff and .dic in the resources/data folder of the project.

+You can find them in the [0.0.1](https://github.com/isirode/HunspellSQLiteGenerator/releases/tag/0.0.1) release.

 ## TODO

 - [ ] Use a command line system for the app